-Phase 2A per 2019 Board Phase 2B per 2019 Board Proposed Phase 2A Proposed Phase 2B Approval Approval Construction July 1, 2021 July 1, 2025 (if June 1, 2023 (if June 1, 2027 (if Commencement all extensions all extensions all extensions exercised) are exercised) exercised) Construction 42 months from 36 months from 42 months from 36 months from Completion commencement, commencement, commencement, commencement, with one, one- with one, one- with one, one- with one, one- year extension year extension year extension year extension as per below.
-If as per below.
-If as per below.
-If as per below.
+Phase 2A per Phase 2B per Proposed Proposed 2019 Board 2019 Board Phase 2A Phase 2B Approval Approval Construction July 1, 2021 July 1, 2025 (if June 1, 2023 (if June 1, 2027 (if Commencement all extensions all extensions all extensions exercised) are exercised) exercised) Construction 42 months from 36 months from 42 months from 36 months from Completion commencement, commencement, commencement, commencement, with one, one- with one, one- with one, one- with one, one- year extension year extension year extension year extension as per below.
 If extension extension extension extension exercised, exercised, exercised, exercised, maximum 54 maximum 48 maximum 54 maximum 48 months from months from months from months from commencement. commencement. commencement. commencement.
 Construction \$500,000 per \$500,000 per \$500,000 per \$500,000 per Completion annum.
 Pro- annum.
 Pro- annum.
 Pro- annum.
 Pro- Extension rated if rated if rated if rated if extension is extension is extension is extension is shorter than one shorter than one shorter than one shorter than one year. year. year. year.